wghglory/gitbook/Basic/面试必看/me.md

 One conflict with my manager is that he wants to separate controllers by ui and functions while I feel controllers should be separated by modules.
 His thought is, any controller related to UI, which render a view should be placed into UI-controller folder, and any controller which involves many logic and data retrieving functions should be under func folder.
 I wrote an email and explained my ideas.

-First, some controllers have both UI an logic functions, so they are not clear where to but placed.
+First, some controllers have both UI an logic functions, so they are not clear where to be placed.
 Second, these changes will have to change RoutingConfig, and many ajax calls will be affected since the url changed.
 Third, I estimated the time how long it will take if we really want to do this.
 And how many files need to be changed.
 At last, I said something like, if you still want to implement this way, I will definitely do it within the estimated time.
 Please let me know.